 Asking your doctor questions about your mental illness is extremely important also.
 From medication management to avoiding stressors, your doctor is the best person to ask and develop a plan of recovery with to insure that you can lead a happy and healthy life.
 When I was diagnosed with major depression, I didn’t know that exercise and a healthy diet along with medication could actually help me to avoid depressive swings.
 Minor things like blood sugar and releasing endorphins that seem so obvious we’re a world away until I asked my doctor whom I trusted.
 Meditation also became a regular practice of mine, as recommended by my therapist.

 Talk About It

 From group and private therapy to Emotions Anonymous meetings, whatever you’re going through doesn’t have to be done alone.
 In fact, the World Health Organization states that over 350 million people in the world suffer from depression.
 Although it might seem like a dark diagnosis, there are many other people who have gone through similar experiences.
 As you’ve learned in recovery from drugs and alcohol, you don’t have to go through anything alone anymore.

 Don’t Give Up

 If you’re diagnosed with a mental illness of any sort, knowing that there is treatment and support available can seem like a huge safety net.
 Many of us in recovery have a duel diagnosis, and many of us lead happy, healthy, and successful lives.
 Talk to your doctor and therapist about what treatment and support options are available for you.
 Education is the best defense against a mental illness, as it will open up various doors for treatment and support groups.
 There’s nothing wrong with having a mental illness, as many of us in recovery have had to battle our demons at one point or another.
+Now more than ever is important to break the stigma of mental illness.
 Please contact us if you or your loved one is suffering from a mental illness.